tonethar/IGME-330-Spring-2023/_to-do.md

 - Attendance: emphasize that absences are only fully excused with documentation from the college
   - Automatic early alert to be sent when a student misses 2 classes?
-- Stuff student must do:
+- Stuff students must do:
   - Slack: Introduction posted to Slack (so that we know they are properly enrolled in the channel)
     - 100% of course communication will be through Slack?
   - Must sign up for account with https://editor.p5js.org/ (GitHUb accounts can be connected I believe)